awm/trumpet/README.md

 trumpet
 =======

-A tiny client-side web app for selecting trump suites
+A tiny client-side web app for selecting trump suits